 They’ve even gone as far as to remove reviews from (and the accounts of) ‘power reviewers’ whom Amazon suspected were submitting reviews in exchange for discounted or free items.

-This leaves many merchants in a catch 22: It’s difficult to sell product without a good collection of reviews, but reviews can’t be earned without sales.
+This leaves many merchants in a catch 22: It’s difficult to sell a product without a good collection of reviews, but more product reviews can’t be earned without sales.

-There is no easy solution for review acquisition, but let’s take a look at a few strategies being employed and some considerations surrounding them:
+There is no easy solution to earn more product reviews, but let’s take a look at a few strategies being employed and some considerations surrounding them:

 Third Party Services